-Pisa is a beautiful city located in the Italy’s Tuscany region.
+Pisa is a beautiful city Italy’s Tuscany region.
 The city is best known for its monuments, especially the ‘Leaning Tower of Pisa’.
 In order to explore all its beautiful monuments and the surrounding attractions, you need to have a cheap car rental by your side.
-We work in collaboration with the leading national and international car suppliers, to offer our customers the best car rental deals at lowest possible prices.
+We work in collaboration with the leading national and international car suppliers, to offer our customers the best car rental deals at the lowest possible prices.

 The Leaning Tower of Pisa is inevitably Pisa’s best attraction and the world’s most popular tower.
 The tower construction began in the year of 1173, but even before the third story was built, it began to sink alarmingly on its south side and as a result, the construction was halted.
 It was nearly after 100 years, the construction resumed.
 Besides the regular tilt, you might also notice a curve in the tower’s height, resulting from a number of attempts made by various architects to correct the tilt during the tower’s construction.

 The Baptistery stands on the west side of the cathedral and features the same design as of the cathedral, by using the same building material.
 Its construction began in 1153, but the work continued for over two centuries.
 The main highlights of the Baptistery include the free-standing ‘marble pulpit’- a 1260 masterpiece by Nicola Pisano, ‘the font’ by Guido da Coma and the ‘saint figures’ by Giovanni Pisano.